Seven Ages of Rock: Programme 7: What the World Is Waiting For

 The Libertines attempted to bring Indie music back down to earth.
 Like The Smiths before them, their concerts focused around direct interaction between band and audience.
 They also held spontaneous guerrilla gigs at fans homes and pioneered the use of the internet for bands.
 However, when Doherty's drug habit spun out of control, creating tension in the band, it eventually lead to their split in 2005.
-Many new guitar bands have risen to prominence in recent years, such as Franz Ferdinand and Kaiser Chiefs, with some, such as Arctic Monkeys, displaying their influence from the Libertines.
+Multiple new guitar bands have risen to prominence in recent years, such as Franz Ferdinand and Kaiser Chiefs, with some, such as Arctic Monkeys, displaying their influence from the Libertines.

 The broadcast of the VH1 episode is different from the original broadcast.
 The discussion of the Smiths is very reduced only mentioning their Top of the Pops performance, the closeness to the Audience and their breakup and not featuring 'Heaven Knows I'm Miserable Now'.
 There is also no mention of Indie bands from the 1980s other than the Smiths and the Stone Roses.
 There is no discussion or featuring of Live Forever.
 The section on Blur is very reduced, only featuring For Tomorrow and Girls and Boys, with almost all the discussion on the latter.
 Therefore, Blur Vs Oasis is not discussed and "Roll with It" is not featured.
 Coldplay are the only one of the 'market chasing' bands to feature or be mentioned, although the album covers in Tesco are still shown.
 The discussion of the Libertines is also curtailed with no mention of the guerilla gigs, the internet, tattoos or Can't Stand Me Now.
 The Kaiser Chiefs also do not feature.

 Additional material

-As well as the TV Series the BBC also produced radioshows and created the website, which contains much additional information.
+As well as the television series, the BBC also produced radioshows and created the website, which contains much additional information.
 Also a series of short films are available on the website, usually 3–5 minutes long, most of which do not appear on the finished programmes.